-The Society's excellent Steinway B grand piano, purchased new by the Society in 2003, was relocated to St. Andrew's from Auckland Castle on September 6th, 2016, and has never sounded better.
+The Society's excellent Steinway B grand piano, purchased new by the Society in 2003, has now been relocated to Bishop Auckland Methodist Church from St. Andrew's, and sounds really well in its new surroundings.

-There is a set-down facility for disabled guests right at the church entrance, with parking for everyone within the church grounds, and easy access into the church for wheelchairs, all on one level.
+At the Methodist church there is a small car park at the rear of the church, with parking for everyone in the streets nearby, and easy access for wheelchairs, all on one level.

 You are visitor no.

 Count started 5th June 2014 after former Communigate site (to date over 8000 hits) discontinued